cesarvr/blog/content/post/2018-05-22-create-containers.markdown

   PWD=/
 ```

-Not bad, we solved the information leak from the guest and we are able to observe that performing changes in the context of the child process stay local to the child process.
+Not bad, we solved the information leak from the guest and we are able to observe that performing changes in the context of the child process stays local to the child process.